BAJARAKA

 Flag of BAJARAKA representing four ethnic groups of the Montagnards.

-BAJARAKA (stand for Bahnar, Jarai, Rade, and Kaho) was a separatist movement that protested the discriminatory policies of the Montagnards in the Central Highlands under the Republic of Vietnam government.
+BAJARAKA (stand for Bahnar, Jarai, Rade, and Kaho) was a separatist movement that protested the discriminatory policies against the Montagnards in the Central Highlands under the Republic of Vietnam government.
 It was the predecessor of the United Front for the Liberation of Oppressed Races (FULRO) organization.

 Background

 After the Geneva Conference in 1954, Prime Minister Ngô Đình Diệm abolished the status of Domain of the Crown, that is, ending the privileges of Head of State by Bảo Đại over the Central Highlands region and incorporated this land into the common territory of the Republic of Vietnam.
 Therefore, the Court based on Montagnard customary law was abolished and replaced with national law.
 The aim of this new policy is to build equality, solidarity and integration for development.

 After the founding of the Republic of Vietnam, the government of the First Republic opened the Office of Senior Advisors, It was later upgraded to the Upper Highlands Social Work Department under the Presidential Palace to manage the economic and social development of the Central Highlands region.
 Economically, there was an expansion of cultivated land and the establishment of plantations, settling hundreds of thousands of people from the north migrated to the south.
 There are also those who are taken to mountainous areas.

 Administratively, the government also abolished the separate Montagnard civil service ranks starting on 9 May 1958, related to President Ngô Đình Diệm:

 "Dù Kinh hay Thượng phải căn cứ vào học vấn hay năng lực mà sử dụng."

 In English: "Whether Kinh or Montagnard must be based on education or ability to use."